Meet the Staff - Kelly Shaw

 Areas of interest

-I mostly operate from a Systems Therapy (Bowenian, Solution-Focused) perspective to assist students with a variety of issues, including: Family of Origin, Transition to College, Relationship Concerns, Identity Development, Depression and Anxiety, and Stress Management.
-I believe that positive change is possible when a person is given an environment in which they can be honest about their struggles, and find compassion and support to find the courage to make healthy changes.
+I mostly operate from a Family Systems Therapy (Bowenian, Solution-Focused) perspective to assist students with a variety of issues, including: Family of Origin, Transition to College, Relationship Concerns, Identity Development, Depression and Anxiety, and Healthy Sexuality.
+I believe that positive change is possible when a person is given an environment in which they can be honest about their struggles, and experience compassion and support that allows them to find the courage to make healthy changes.

-In Progress: Psy.D. in Clinical Psychology, The Chicago School of Professional Psychology (expected graduation, 2013)
+Psy.D. in Clinical Psychology (The Chicago School of Professional Psychology, 2013)